-State of Health in Baltimore: White Paper, March 2017
+The state of Health in Baltimore: White Paper, March 2017

 It is impossible to discuss the health and well-being of Baltimore City’s residents without applying the lens of health equity and systemic disparities.
-While the overall mortality rate in Baltimore City has declined over the past decade, the city still has an age-adjusted mortality rate 40 percent higher than the rest of the state, and ranks last on key health outcomes compared to other jurisdictions in Maryland.
+While the overall mortality rate in Baltimore City has declined over the past decade, the city still has an age-adjusted mortality rate 40 percent higher than the rest of the state and ranks last on key health outcomes compared to other jurisdictions in Maryland.

 This reality is compounded by a series of complicated systemic social, political, economic, and environmental obstacles.
 With more than one in three children living below the federal poverty line and more than 30 percent of households earning less than $25,000 per year, income, poverty, and race have an enormous impact on health outcomes across Baltimore’s neighborhoods.

 The state of health is especially urgent when we consider that Baltimore houses some of the best healthcare institutions in the country.
-We know that healthcare alone cannot drive health: while 97 percent of healthcare costs are spent on medical care delivered in hospitals, only 10 percent of factors that determine life-expectancy takes place within the four walls of a clinic.
+We know that healthcare alone cannot drive health: while 97 percent of healthcare costs are spent on medical care delivered in hospitals, only 10 percent of factors that determine life expectancy takes place within the four walls of a clinic.
 Where we live, work, and play each day drives our health and well-being.

-The mission of the Baltimore City Health Department (BCHD) is to protect health, eliminate disparities, and ensure the well-being of every resident of Baltimore through education, advocacy, and direct service delivery.
-We envision an equitable, just, and well Baltimore where everyone has the opportunity to be healthy and to thrive.
+The mission of the Baltimore City Health Department (BCHD) is to protect the health, eliminate disparities, and ensure the well-being of every resident of Baltimore through education, advocacy, and direct service delivery.
+We envision an equitable, just, and well Baltimore where everyone has the opportunity to be healthy and thrive.

 Current Snapshot of Health in the City: